lucasmllr/classify_language/README.md

 This project implements different models to classify the language a text is written in.
 The training data contains 1000 lines for each of 10 languages.
 Models contain a naive approach computing probabilities based on word counts in the training data and several machine / deep learning approaches.
-Among them is a character level CNN and LSTM and bag-of-words model.
+Among them is a character level CNN and LSTM and a bag-of-words model.

 ## Data